Whether it’s for your first job or you’ve got years of experience, job hunting is a daunting task.

 Keep in mind that resumes are typically job-specific.
 When writing your resume's content, you only need to put the details of your skills and experience in relation to the position you are applying for.
 This can be a challenge.
-Not only do you have to think about what is relevant to include or exclude, it is also important how you present it visually.
+Not only do you have to think about what is relevant to include or exclude, but it is also important how you present it visually.

-With over hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
+With hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
 There’s guaranteed to be a design that will work for your chosen position.
 Here we look at ten resume templates from Canva that can bring you a step closer to your dream job.

 Traditionally, resumes are straightforward and clean in terms of content and presentation.
 The danger is that it can get lost among other resumes that look the same.
-This resume offers a design that is clean and classic, but at the same time its pop of color makes it stand out.
+This resume offers a design that is clean and classic, but at the same time, its pop of color makes it stand out.

-The design of this template is geared towards the health and wellness industry, but can be adapted for any kind of work.
+The design of this template is geared towards the health and wellness industry but can be adapted for any kind of work.
 Its border of green leaves is refreshing and enhances the colors of the text for your name and headers.
 Replace it with a different image background and color as you see fit.